ariya/phantomjs/test/writing-tests.md

 ## Test Server Modules

-The HTTP and HTTPS servers exposed to the test suite serve the static files in the `www` subdirectory with URLs corresponding to their paths relative to that directory.
+The HTTP and HTTPS servers exposed to the test suite serve the static files in the `lib/www` subdirectory, with URLs corresponding to their paths relative to that directory.
 If you need more complicated server behavior than that, you can write custom Python code that executes when the server receives a request.
-Any `.py` file below the `www` directory will be invoked to provide the response for that path *without* the `.py` suffix.
-(For instance, `www/echo.py` provides responses for `TEST_HTTP_BASE + 'echo'`.)
+Any `.py` file below `lib/www` will be invoked to provide the response for that path *without* the `.py` suffix.
+(For instance, `lib/www/echo.py` provides responses for `TEST_HTTP_BASE + 'echo'`.)
 Such files must define a top-level function named `handle_request`.
 This function receives a single argument, which is an instance of a subclass of [`BaseHTTPServer.BaseHTTPRequestHandler`](https://docs.python.org/2/library/basehttpserver.html#BaseHTTPServer.BaseHTTPRequestHandler).
 The request headers and body (if any) may be retrieved from this object.
 The function must use the `send_response`, `send_header`, and `end_headers` methods of this object to generate HTTP response headers, and then return a *file-like object* (**not** a string) containing the response body.
 The function is responsible for generating appropriate `Content-Type` and `Content-Length` headers;